Detection: Attacker Tools On Endpoint

 Description

-The following analytic detects the execution of tools commonly exploited by cybercriminals, such as those used for unauthorized access, network scanning, or data exfiltration.
+The following analytic detects the execution of tools commonly exploited by cybercriminals, such as those used for unauthorized access, network scanning, privilege escalation, password dumping or data exfiltration.
 It leverages process activity data from Endpoint Detection and Response (EDR) agents, focusing on known attacker tool names.
 This activity is significant because it serves as an early warning system for potential security incidents, enabling prompt response.
 If confirmed malicious, this activity could lead to unauthorized access, data theft, or further network compromise, posing a severe threat to the organization's security infrastructure.

 1